 Mummy Hot Dogs

-These mummy hot dogs are a fun main meal or appetizer and are a perfect holiday meal any night in October.
+These mummy hot dogs are a fun main meal or appetizer and are a perfect holiday meal (and right before these Melting Snowman Chocolate Balls are charming!) any night in October.

 Scroll to the bottom for a printable version of this post, including all measurements and instructions, so you can follow along in your kitchen without being on your phone.